 Barleylands is home to lots of traditional farm animals including cows, sheep, goats, ducks and ponies as well as several rare breeds.
 Find out more about them below.
 Keep an eye out for seasonal events including our lambing and kidding barn, where you may even see a live birth.
 We also have regular interactive activities supervised by the livestock team.
 Depending on the season, this could be bottle feeding lambs, meeting newborn chicks or holding a rabbit.

-We’re proud of our sheep at Barleylands, with a large flock of Hampshire down (uk native breed) RBST, to our quintessential Suffolk sheep called Helga and our super cute Devon Longwool (Ovis aries) RBST – At Risk – couple called Russel and Rapunzel, to the cuddly and curly Gotland, we’ve got a sheep for everyone.
+From our large flock of Hampshire Down (RBST), to our Suffolk sheep called Helga, our super cute Devon Longwool (RBST – At Risk) couple called Russel and Rapunzel, and the cuddly and curly Gotland, we’re incredibly proud of our sheep here at Barleylands.

-You can take a stroll around the park to watch our girls (and boys) munching grass in their fields.
+You can take a stroll around the park to watch our woolly residents munching grass in their fields.
 Don’t forget to grab a bag of food from the kiosk to feed them.

 Keep an eye on our events for lambing and shearing updates.

-We have a herd of stunning, Bagot goats here at Barleylands, as the oldest documented breed of goat dating back to the 1380’s, these guys have some history to them, as a Rare Breed Survival Trust species, the Bagot goat are unfortunately considered a – At Risk – breed.
-But our breeding programme, with our females has proven to help the species for the future.
+As the oldest documented breed of goat, dating back to the 1380’s, Bagot goats have some history to them.
+As a Rare Breed Survival Trust species, the Bagot goat are unfortunately considered at risk.
+Our breeding programme has proven helpful for the future of the species, and you can now see a whole herd here in Barleylands!

 Keep an eye on our events and social media for kidding updates.